danielamoreno699/wanderpal-frontend/README.md

 # 📚🎵🎮 WanderPal Tours Front-End <a name="about-project"></a>

-**WanderPal Tours Front-End** is an app build on react vite that allows users to book reservations for tours once the user is Logged in.
-The user can execute different type of requests.
-Like create, get and delete reservations and items.
+**WanderPal Tours Front-End** The following  provides a brief overview of what the "WanderPal Tours Front-End" app is all about:

+The app is built using React with Vite, which are technologies used for creating web applications.
+React is a popular JavaScript library for building user interfaces, and Vite is a build tool that enhances the development experience.

+The primary functionality of the app is to allow users to book reservations for tours.
+To access this functionality, users need to be logged in, suggesting that there's likely a user authentication system in place.

+The app supports different types of requests that users can execute.
+These requests include creating, retrieving (getting), and deleting reservations and items.
+This indicates that the app has a comprehensive set of features related to managing reservations and items associated with tours.

+In essence, the "WanderPal Tours Front-End" app appears to be a web application that serves as the user interface for booking tours.
+It is built using React and Vite, and it offers various functionalities like logging in, creating reservations, getting reservation details, deleting reservations, and managing items related to the tours.
+The anchor tag mentioned at the beginning might indicate that more detailed information about the project can be found in a section labeled "About Project" within the webpage.

 ## 🛠 Built With <a name="built-with"></a>